What to expect after your root canal appointment.

 ▲ Section references – Ingle, Sipaviciute

-Predictors of pain after root canal work.
+Predictors of experiencing pain after root canal work.

 There are some risk factors that tend to correlate with which patients will or won’t experience discomfort after their root canal appointment.